Colgate University Libraries’ Information Literacy Curriculum

 - Distinguish between reference, secondary, and primary sources

-- Become familiar with general purpose online academic databases such as ASP and JSTOR
+- Become familiar with general-purpose academic databases such as Academic Search Premier and JSTOR

-- Be aware of more specialized online academic databases (which one(s) depends on content of FSEM)
+- Be aware of more specialized academic databases (which one(s) depends on content of FSEM)

 - Learn how to do interlibrary loan

-- Understands the basics of citations and references
+- Understand the basics of citations and references

 Core Communities & Identities